 First of all the Belgian people in general and the staff of Anca Clinic and Villa Cento Passi could not have been nicer and have made the experience the best it could have been.

 Dr De Smet himself has been incredible.
-It’s really … Read the Rest
+It’s really important to note here that I am probably the first male patient of De Smet’s to lose a resurf to femoral head AVN.
+He’s been … Read the Rest

 Last March I was diagnosed with congenital hip dysplasia.
 I had been having severe knee pain for about five years prior and I tried all sorts of treatments for my knees.
 My knees hurt because I needed a hip replacement but didn’t know.

 I teach a fitness class daily called Jazzercise and I have been teaching for 8 years.
-So, the pain of the knees and finally the right hip got the best of me … Read the Rest
+So, the pain of the knees and finally the right hip got the best of me and I couldn’t in good faith step on a stage in front of paying customers in the shape I was in.

 April 19, 2009